Progression Guide for Crystal of Atlan

 awarding 100 Hunting Permits per run.

 can be used to enter a raffle for various items.
-However, it is not recommended

 Prioritizing Character Energy for Purgatory and Void Nest is much more